knaidoo29/SHIFT/docs/source/index.rst

 Introduction
 ============

-SHIFT performs Fourier transforms of data in polar, spherical and cartesian coordinates.
-SHIFT is mostly written in python but uses Fortran subroutines for heavy computation and speed.
+SHIFT performs Fast Fourier transforms on data in polar, spherical and cartesian coordinates.
+SHIFT is written mostly in python but uses Fortran subroutines for heavy computation and speed.

 MPI functionality can be enabled through the installation of the python library